Le Roy Edwin Froom - 1890 – 1974

 3) Promote unbegottenism by introducing new theology and playing a part in having the old pioneer references to the begotten Son expunged.
 Due to this, Froom is certainly culpable for the psuedo-tritheistic doctrine that exists in Adventism today.

-4) Manipulate the inspired data from the Spirit of prophecy.
+4) Manipulated the inspired data from the Spirit of prophecy.
 Froom did this on a few subjects.
 Basically he used partial data presentations, out of context quotations, and ellipses to make Mrs. White seem like she was supporting doctrines that she really was not (i.e. trinity, [pre-fall, sinless flesh] nature of Christ, [completed] atonement [at Calvary]) [brackets added for clarity]

 Movement of Destiny or Movement of Deception?